Kristfur/powdery_mildew_detection/README.md

 ### Output Layer

 A dense layer with 2 nodes, activation function of softmax to ensure the output is one or the other, healthy or powdery mildew

+### Model Refinement

+Model v1:
+Initial model, first danse layer nodes equals image shape width.
+Gradually condenses nodes into 2 output nodes.
+Has over 14.5 million trainable parameters.
+This model is too large for the task it is assigned to.
+[img]

+Model v2:
+Achieved similar accuracy to v1, while having half the number of trainable parameters.
+[img]
+{eval pkl}

+Model v3:
+Achieved similar accuracy to v2, while having half the number of trainable parameters.
+A quarter of the size of v1.
+[img]
+{eval pkl}

 ## Deployment